 Boswell Elementary School is a safe place for learning.
+A new tall metal fence has been installed around the perimeter of the property.
 Every door remains locked and secure during the school day including the front door.
-Currently the front door is locked at all times and a camera/ buzzer system has been installed and is in working order.
+Currently the front door is locked at all times and a camera/buzzer system is in working order.

 Students feel respected as teachers support learning for all students through direct instruction, collaborative team work time, and individual instruction as needed.
 Before and after school students are encouraged to attend tutoring sessions to meet their needs on a daily basis.
 When teachers conduct data chats with students it is on a one-to-one basis to provide privacy.